-Mr. Haywood said somebody had thrown two puppies out of a truck right before his eyes.
+Mr. Haywood said somebody had thrown two puppies out of the bed of a truck right before his eyes.
 He braked, picked up the one that had not had its neck broken, a female, and brought her to Lotus for the children he gave comic books and candy to.
 Although a few were delighted and took care of the puppy, others teased it.
 Jackie, however, adored the dog, feeding, protecting and teaching her tricks.
 No wonder she immediately latched on to Jackie who loved her most.
 She named her Bobby.
 Bobby didn't normally eat chickens.
 She preferred pigeons; their bones were sweeter.
 And she did not hunt for food; she merely ate whatever meal given her or that she came across.
 So the hen that pecked for worms around Noella's porch steps was a clear invitation.
 The stick that Noella used to beat Bobby off the hen's carcass was the same one she used to keep herself upright.
-Jackie heard the yelps and let the iron burn its shape on a pillowcase to dash out of the house and rescue Bobby.
+Jackie heard the yelps and let the iron burn its shape on a pillowcase in order to dash out of the house and rescue Bobby.
 Neither one returned to Noella's house.
 Without help or a supportive husband she was as alone as she had been after her first husband died, as she had been before marrying Salem.
 It was too late to curry friendship with neighboring women whom she had made sure knew their level and hers.
-Pleading with Jackie's mother was humiliating enough as well as fruitless since the answer was "Sorry."
-Now she had to be content with the company of what she prized most of all-herself.
-Perhaps it was that partnership between Noella and Noella that caused the minor stroke she suffered on a hot night in July.
-Mr. Haywood was summoned to drive her to the hospital in Mt.
+Pleading with Jackie's mother was humiliating as well as fruitless since the answer was "Sorry."
+Now she had to be content with the company of the person she prized most of all-herself.
+Perhaps it was that partnership between Noella and Noella that caused the minor stroke she suffered on a sweltering night in July.
+Salem found her kneeling beside the bed and ran to Mr. Haywood's house.
+He drove her to the hospital in Mt.
 Haven.
-There after a long wait in the corridor she received treatment that curtailed further damage.
+There after a long perilous wait in the corridor she finally received treatment that curtailed further damage.
 Her speech was slurred but she was ambulatory-if carefully so.
-Salem saw to her basic needs, but was relieved to learn he could not understand a word she said.
+Salem saw to her basic needs, but was relieved to learn he could not understand a word she spoke.
 Or so he said.
-It was a testimony to the good will of church going and God fearing neighboring women that they brought her dishes of food, swept the floors, washed her linen and would have bathed her too, except her pride and their sensitivity forbade it.
-They did not even mention to each other the mysterious ways of the Lord or His wonders to perceive.
+It was a testimony to the good will of church going and God fearing neighboring women that they brought her plates of food, swept the floors, washed her linen and would have bathed her too, except her pride and their sensitivity forbade it.
+They knew that the woman they were helping despised them all so they did not even have to say out loud what they understood to be true: that the Lord Works in Mysterious Ways His Wonders to Behold.
+KOREA.
 7.